AQSG Biennial

 Quilts of Yesterday Speak Today

 AQSG members love to learn about quilts, and we also love making them!
-If you are maker, the Biennial Quilt Study is a great way to combine the creativity of quilt making with learning about a particular quilt, its maker (if known), style, and technique.
+If you are a maker, the Biennial Quilt Study is a great way to combine the creativity of quilt making with learning about a particular quilt, its maker (if known), style, and technique.

 Here’s how it works.
 AQSG selects a specific design, style or time-period as the theme.
 Participants are challenged to select an existing quilt that fits the quilt study guidelines and create a smaller replica, interpreting the elements of the original quilt in a new and fresh way.